 ECE 221 : Guiding Young Children

 Practical approaches to guiding young children's behavior are based on a philosophy of problem-solving that emphasizes children's abilities and needs.
 Proactive techniques such as active listening, negotiation, I-messages, and similar limit-setting methods help children to accept responsibility and build their communication capacity.
 Solutions to conflicts in early childhood settings take a child-centered anti-bias approach based on building trust and respect for each child and his/her family's cultural background.
+This course meets the requirement for Guiding Children’s Behavior/Inclusive Practices in the ECE Foundational Certificate.
 Prerequisite(s): ECE 110 or PSY 252.
 Three lecture hours per week.

-1. Identify examples of indirect and direct guidance based on field visit experience.
-2. Contrast the differences between guidance and punishment in the context of self-concept.
-3. Identify signs of emotional distress, abuse, and neglect in children.
-4. Identify the reciprocal relationship between the self-esteem and behavior of the child in relation to the family, school, and society.
+1. Identify examples of indirect and direct child guidance strategies.
+2. Contrast the differences between guidance and punishment and the impact on the child's behavior.
+3. Use a trauma informed approach to identify and respond to emotional distress, abuse, and neglect in children.
+4. Identify the reciprocal relationship between self-esteem and behavior of the child in relation to the family, school, and society.
 5. Apply a prevention-based approach to guiding young children’s behavior aimed at promoting prosocial development.

 Overview